Yoreee/flask-sqlalchemy-postgres/README.md

 # flask-sqlalchemy-postgres
-This is a basic microservice with flask, sqlalchemy, and postrgres.
+This is a basic microservice using Flask, Sqlalchemy, and Postgres.

 ### Using Python 3: